vadim-za/vvm/docs/assembler.md

 | .REP (N) Metacommand | Repeat the metacommand N times |
 | .ORG N | Set the formal current address to N |

-- String literals are not zero terminated, you need to manually add `.DB 0` at the end if you have to.
-- `N' must be an integer literal (general form expressions not supported)